Estádio 1º de Maio (São Bernardo do Campo): Early years

 In 1950, textile company Elni de Produtos Manufaturados started its operations in the neighbourhood of Vila Euclides.
 The company built a football field with an athletics track for its employees.
 Local amateur football teams also played there on Sundays.
 When Elni went bankrupt in 1964, the land where the company was located was taken by the municipal government.
-After the installation of floodlights and building of grandstands, the Estádio Distrital de Vila Euclides was inaugurated on the 20 August 1968, the city's 415th anniversary, with a football game between EC São Bernardo and Santos, which ended in a 0–2 loss for the home team.
+After the installation of floodlights and building of grandstands, the Estádio Distrital de Vila Euclides was inaugurated on the 20 August 1968, the city's 415th anniversary, with a football game between São Bernardo do Campo City Team and Santos, which ended in a 0–2 loss for the home team.
 The 1968 South American Junior Championships in Athletics were held at the stadium less than a month later.

 In January 1973, the ground was named after former president Artur da Costa e Silva.
 Palestra de São Bernardo hosted Os Santásticos in a friendly match on 9 January 1974.
 Santos won the match 4–0 in front of over 7,500 spectators, with Pelé scoring his 1,200th career goal.
 He received a golden boot after the match.